Protection from Retaliation

 a.
 Complainant.
 The OIC will send the complainant a brief acknowledgment of the complaint, stating that the complaint will be evaluated, and advising the complainant that he or she will be contacted within a given period of time.
 The acknowledgment will include a copy of this policy.
 The complainant will be kept apprised of the status of the investigation of the matter, to the extent the OIC determines the communication does not compromise the integrity of the investigation.

 b.
 Department Head.
-After receipt of a written retaliation complaint, the OIC shall inform the relevant department head(s) of the allegation.
-The OIC also shall keep the department head(s) apprised of the status of the investigation of the matter.
-If the department head(s) are the subject of the investigation, the OIC shall provide such information instead to that individual’s supervisor.
+After receipt and evaluation (see Section III.B.2) of a written retaliation complaint, the OIC shall inform the relevant department head(s)/equivalent of the allegation.
+The OIC also shall keep the department head(s)/equivalent apprised of the status of the investigation of the matter.
+If the department head(s)/equivalent is the subject of the investigation, the OIC shall provide such information instead to that individual’s supervisor.

 c.
 Respondent.
 The OIC shall inform the individual against whom the allegations are raised of the nature of the allegations and of the status of the investigation at the point and to the extent that the OIC determines that it will not compromise the integrity of the investigation.